KapitenCool/Kyronix/README.md

 ### Step 3

-To build Ryujinx, open a command prompt inside the project directory.
+To build Kyronix, open a command prompt inside the project directory.
 You can quickly access it on Windows by holding shift in File Explorer, then right clicking and selecting `Open command window here`.
 Then type the following command: `dotnet build -c Release -o build` the built files will be found in the newly created build directory.

-Ryujinx system files are stored in the `Ryujinx` folder.
+Kyronix system files are stored in the `Kyronix` folder.
 This folder is located in the user folder, which can be accessed by clicking `Open Ryujinx Folder` under the File menu in the GUI.

 ## Features